K1ll3r-K4ktuz/awesome-dotfiles/README.md

 2. Clone this repository and place its contents into your `.config` folder
 3. navigate to the `awesome/wallpaper` folder and place your desired wallpaper there, ensuring that it is named `wallpaper`.
 One  awesome (pun intended) feature of my config is that the filetype of the wallpaper can be any image filetype and it will automatically recognize it.
 4. edit the `apps.lua` file to define your desired defaults.
-	+ The original [repo from which this is forked](https://github.com/WillPower3309/awesome-dotfiles) has the setup to autostart applications, but I have not been able to replicate it, so I add the autostarted applications directly to rc.lua.
+	+ The original [repo from which this is forked](https://github.com/WillPower3309/awesome-dotfiles) has the setup to autostart applications, but I have not been able to replicate it, so I add the autostarted applications and scripts directly to rc.lua.
 5. If the wifi top bar widget is not working, edit the `widgets/wifi.lua` file and ensure that the `local interface` variable matches your wifi interface name (if you are unsure how to find your interface name, check out [this discussion](https://bbs.archlinux.org/viewtopic.php?id=166171)).
 6. optional: edit the `keys.lua` file to change / add keybinds.